 However, brick may not be ideal for high or steep retaining walls, as it is less versatile on extreme slopes than other materials like stone or concrete.

 Concrete blocks are a versatile and modern choice for retaining walls, often preferred for their uniformity and strength.
-These blocks can be textured or smooth, allowing them to mimic natural stone or achieve a sleek, minimalist look.
+These blocks can be textured or smooth, allowing them to mimic natural stone or achieve a sleek, minimalist look, while regular retaining wall maintenance ensures their durability and appearance over time.

 Terracing for Sloped Yards